Kenny Dalglish: Return to Liverpool

 Shortly after his appointment, Dalglish indicated he would like the job on a permanent basis if it was offered to him, and on 19 January the Liverpool chairman Tom Werner stated that the club's owners would favour this option.
 On 22 January 2011, Dalglish led Liverpool to their first win since his return, against Wolves at Molineux.
 After signing Andy Carroll from Newcastle for a British record transfer fee of £35 million and Luis Suárez from Ajax for £22.8 million at the end of January (in the wake of Fernando Torres's sale to Chelsea for £50 million), some journalists noted that Dalglish had begun to assert his authority at the club.
 Following a 1–0 victory against Chelsea at Stamford Bridge in February 2011, described by Alan Smith as "a quite brilliant display in terms of discipline and spirit" and a "defensive masterplan" by David Pleat, Henry Winter wrote, "it can only be a matter of time before he [Dalglish] is confirmed as long-term manager".

 On 12 May 2011, Liverpool announced that Dalglish had been given a three-year contract.
 His first official match in charge was 2–0 defeat to Harry Redknapp's Spurs at Anfield.
 Dalglish's second stint in charge at Anfield proved controversial at times.
 The Scot defended Luis Suárez in the wake of the striker's eight-match ban for racially abusing Manchester United defender Patrice Evra when the teams met in October 2011.
 After the Uruguayan's apparent refusal to shake Evra's hand in the return fixture in February 2012, an apology from both player and manager came only after the intervention of the owners.

 In February 2012, Dalglish led Liverpool to their first trophy in six years, with victory in the 2011–12 Football League Cup.
 In the same season he also led Liverpool to the 2012 FA Cup Final where they lost 2–1 to Chelsea.
 Despite the success in domestic cups, Liverpool finished eighth in the league, their worst showing in the league since 1994, failing to qualify for the Champions League for a third straight season.
 Following the end of the season, Liverpool dismissed Dalglish on 16 May 2012.
 In October 2013, Dalglish returned to Liverpool as a non-executive director.

-On 13 October 2017, Anfield's Centenary Stand was officially renamed the Sir Kenny Dalglish Stand in recognition of his unique contribution to the club.